Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

 Stephen Curry Insights vs. the Kings

-- He's made 4.9 threes per game, or 20.0% of his team's makes from beyond the arc this season.

-- The Warriors average the fourth-most possessions per game with 104.8.
-His opponents, the Kings, have one of the fastest tempos, ranking ninth with 103.2 possessions per contest.

-- Giving up 118.1 points per contest, the Kings are the 25th-ranked team in the league defensively.
+- Giving up 42.2 rebounds per game, the Kings are the ninth-ranked squad in the NBA.

-- On the glass, the Kings are ninth in the NBA, allowing 42.2 rebounds per contest.

 - The Kings allow 12.5 made 3-pointers per game, 18th-ranked in the league.